Nine ways research could save the NHS money, October 2018. Read more here >

 We aim to create an environment where every clinical encounter can contribute to research.

-Chaired by Stuart Bell, Chief Executive of Oxford Health NHS Foundation Trust, and led by Prof Gary Ford, Chief Executive of the Oxford AHSN, the R&D group comprises representatives from universities, NHS trusts and related bodies in the Oxford AHSN region.
+Chaired by Joe Harrison, Chief Executive of Milton Keynes University Hospital NHS Foundation Trust, and led by Prof Gary Ford, Chief Executive of the Oxford AHSN, the R&D group comprises representatives from universities, NHS trusts and related bodies in the Oxford AHSN region.